 This helps explain why so many spinal stenosis treatments fail so often and so miserably.
 After all, how can they succeed if they are not targeting the real source of agony?
 Meanwhile, our own proprietary mindbody program, Cure Back Pain Forever can cure pain effectively and safely, despite doing nothing to change the spinal anatomy.
 This explains why the program has been praised by so many doctors worldwide.

-Spinal Stenosis and TMS Diagnosis
+Spinal Stenosis and Tension Myositis Syndrome

 A great number of patients suffer with misdiagnosed spinal stenosis, or some other structural scapegoat concern, for months, years of decades.
 In most cases, the patient has a long history of attempted treatments which never seem to work well or for very long.
 Many patients also have undergone spinal stenosis surgery without finding a cure.